Change of Address in London Checklist

 Redirecting your mail

-Redirecting your post can be either the first thing you do, or something you forget to do, at least fully, in the upheaval of moving house.
+Redirecting your post can be either the first thing you do or something you forget to do, at least fully, in the upheaval of moving house.
 But it is important to make sure all steps have been taken to ensure no mail of any kind lags behind at your old home.
 For one thing, you will want to not to leave your identity behind.
-Sensitive information like bill correspondences and bank statements can pile up and be subject to misuse, or you could unwittingly get behind on important day to day payments if not notified at the right address.
+Sensitive information like bill correspondences and bank statements can pile up and be subject to misuse, or you could unwittingly get behind on an important day to day payments if not notified at the right address.
 There are varying lengths of time you can opt to have your post redirected, and you can arrange to have this started before you leave the old address for the final time.
 A popular provider is Royal Mail’s redirection services, with pricing dependent on the length you want your post redirected for.

 Tell your service providers

 Inform your bank, any house and car insurance providers, your GP, and your local authority of the address change to keep up to date – and for the latter, avoiding headaches registering for council tax that might be backdated if you wait till after you’ve moved.
-Things like car and home insurance policies are based on location.
+Things like a car and home insurance policies are based on location.
 If your new area in London is considered ‘safer’ you could end up paying a lower premium, or even getting a refund!

 If you’re moving to a new catchment area for medical providers like doctors and dentists, you will have to register a new address anyway.
 Also update address details for things like film, product or magazine subscriptions so you don’t miss out on your supplies.